Cheryl Doss, PhD | Director

 During her years in Malawi, Cheryl directed rural clinics, developed training programs for pastors’ wives, facilitated women’s ministries programs, and helped start Shepherdess Clubs.
 She also home schooled her two children, Kristi and Richard, and taught classes in the ministerial training program at Lakeview Seminary.
 As a nurse she lectured on health and, along with her husband, initiated annual family life training seminars for pastors and their wives.
 Their book, Christian Marriage, was published in Malawi in 1995.

 Combining her mission background and educational training with her passion for family growth, Cheryl’s research and writing has largely focused on families in cross-cultural transition.
 Besides teaching and administrative duties, her specific responsibilities at the Institute of World Mission are developing curriculum and resources for mission training, and the support and education of missionary families through newsletters and re-entry programs.

-Since leaving Africa in 1997, Cheryl and Gorden have made their home at Andrews University and are blessed to have their two remaining parents living nearby.
-Kristi and her family are on the faculty at AIIAS in the Philippines.
+Since leaving Africa in 1997, Cheryl and Gorden have made their home at Andrews University and are blessed to have Cheryl's mother living nearby.
+Kristi and her family are on the faculty of Barman University, Alberta.
 Richard and his family are serving at Nile Union Academy in Egypt.

 Oscar Osindo, PhD Candidate | Associate Director

 Oscar is from a non-Adventist, non-missionary background.
 He embraced the Adventist faith as a teenager of 18 years and embarked on soul winning and church planting.
 Oscar married Elizabeth, a third generation Adventist, and their missionary experience began in the early 1990s among Muslim peoples in various parts of Kenya, their native country.
 The Osindos are blessed with three children.